 District to include

-public accountability and input to the planning process, as well as
+public accountability and input to the planning process, as well

 make it subject to the initiative process.
-Clearly some autonomy
+Clearly some

-is necessary for the District in case a serious disease ever strikes
+is necessary for the District in case a serious disease ever

 the area, such as malaria or Yellow Fever, but we feel that the

-District's irresponsible actions relative to the much less virulent and
+District's irresponsible actions relative to the much less

-infective WNV demand a new level of citizen oversight.
+infective WNv demand a new level of citizen oversight.